United Kingdom Internal Market Act 2020: Passage through parliament

-On 15 September the bill passed its second reading in the House of Commons, by 340 MPs to 263 MPs, following a failed amendment to not hold a second reading proposed by Labour party leader Keir Starmer.
+On 15 September the bill passed its second reading in the House of Commons, by 340 MPs to 263 MPs, following a failed amendment to not hold a second reading proposed by the Labour Party leader Keir Starmer.
 In total, out of 364 Conservative MPs, 328 voted in favour of the bill at its second reading and two voted against.

 On 29 September the bill passed its third reading in the House of Commons by 340 votes to 256, and went to the House of Lords for consideration and review.
 Earlier in the day, a new clause that would require "ministers to respect the rule of law and uphold the independence of the courts" was voted down 256 to 350, those voting against being from Conservative and Democratic Unionist parties.
 Three votes on the bill in the House of Lords, in October and November, remain the three largest government defeats in the house since 1999.

 In December after multiple defeats in the House of Lords, the UK government made changes which they said would allow a certain amount of divergence from the internal market rules for the devolved administrations, where these were agreed through the common frameworks.
 It also allowed the Lords to remove those provisions of the Bill that were in breach of international law.
 The act received royal assent on 17 December, and came into force on 31 December.

 The UK government did not seek legislative consent from the devolved legislatures.
 However the Scottish Parliament still held a consent vote, where consent was denied.
 This was only the second act after the EU Withdrawal Act 2020 where the Scottish Parliament has withheld consent since the Parliament was established in 1998.